Monte Carlo Masters Delbonis: Schedule and where to watch on TV

 So that, Nadal is in search of his 12th cup of the competition, which has not risen since 2018 when he beat the Japanese Kei Nishikori.
 That year, likewise, coincides with the last in which he played one of his finals, being that the 2019 one took place between Fabio Fognini Y Dusan Lajovic and that of 2020 was not fully carried out due to the COVID-19 pandemic.

-SCHEDULE AND WHERE TO SEE THE NADAL – DALBONIS OF THE MONTECARLO MASTERS
+SCHEDULE AND WHERE TO SEE THE NADAL – DALBONIS OF THE MASTERS OF MONTECARLO

 The confrontation between Rafael Nadal Y Federico Dalbonis of Monte Carlo Mastes this will be done Wednesday, April 14 at 3:00 p.m., and can be seen in Spain through #Let’s go from Movistar.